Keryon42/startup/notes.md

 ssh -i [pem file] ubuntu@35.153.96.24
 May need to upgrade server eventually

+##https
+Route 53 faied to acquire the domain name I requested, offered no reason why, and after I submitted a ticket got that domain name no issue.
+Work further ahead in the future.

 ##html: Structure
 Fiddled with html.
 More familiar with img, a, etc now.